 What makes a good flower photography lens?
 I have a list of must-have technical specifications, but it also depends on what setting I’m in – whether I’m at home shooting in my living room, or if I’m at a park trying to capture flowers that are a little further away.
 But first, here are my must-haves.

-The lens must:
+The lens must be:

-- Produce beautiful pictures
+- Able to produce beautiful pictures

-After years of experimenting with different types of lenses, I’ve found that a fixed telephoto (long focal length) lens that is 50mm or longer, with a wide aperture, meets all of those criteria the best.
+After years of experimenting with different types of lenses, I’ve found that a telephoto (long focal length) lens that is 50mm or longer, with a wide aperture, meets all of those criteria the best.

-A telephoto lens because it can separate the subject better and create a better bokeh than a non-telephoto lens.
+A telephoto lens is good for flower photography because it can separate the subject better and create a better bokeh than a non-telephoto lens.
 It will also allow you to take pictures of flowers without having to get too close and will allow you to take pictures of flowers that are farther away.
-And a wide aperture because it will create a better bokeh and allow more light in.

 Choosing the best lens for yourself will ultimately come down to which focal length is best for your most common shooting environment and which lens is compatible with your camera.